1. Test in sandbox first

 6. Handling pending actions

-A pending action is a fulfillment blocker that needs partner or customer input.
-Until it’s resolved, the resource sits inaction_required status.
-They show up in three places:
+A pending action is a blocker that needs partner or customer input.
+Until it is resolved, the resource staysaction_required.
+You see pending actions in three places:

 - The status field on orders, domains, imports, and swaps -